Ellypham92/Ellypham92/README.md

 - Analyst at World Wide Technology
 - Master of Science in Data Analytics at University of Houston-Downtown
 - Enjoy traveling and have had the opportunity to visit some foreign countries (Japan is my favorite)
-- I feel fascinated with the unique combination of logic and technology in Data Analytics and am having a long-commitment to data journey.
+- I feel fascinated with the unique combination of logic and technology in Data Analytics and am having a long-term commitment to the data journey.
 I am excited by the process of finding meaningful insights from data.
 Here are some of the projects I've worked on:

 ---